 Secchi disk transparency can vary on individual lakes in as little as a day.
 It is best to look at transparency results through the summer average rather than one-time measurements.
 The July/August measurements are used for year-to-year comparisons for consistency.
-They also represent the "worst-case" scenario for lake conditions as they take into account factors including warm weather, lake stratification, algal blooms and heavy recreational use.
+They also represent the "worst-case" scenario for lake conditions as it consider factors including warm weather, lake stratification, algal blooms and heavy recreational use.
 Volunteers receive annual summary reports for individual lakes, which include the minimum, maximum, the July/August Secchi depth mean, and Carlson's TSI.
 Volunteer monitors also receive an annual summary of all lakes in the program.
 Summary reports and raw data can be found online at https://clp.indiana.edu/.

-The deepest Secchi depth in the 2019-2022 seasons was 32.1 feet at Clearwater Lake in Marion County in 2019.
-The next deepest measurement, also on Clearwater Lake but in 2020, was 26.7 feet.
+The deepest Secchi depth in the 2023-2024 seasons was 33.3 feet at Indiana Lake in Elkhart County in 2024.
+The next deepest measurement was on Clearwater Lake in 2024 at 30.9 feet.